gatsbyjs/gatsby/docs/docs/routing.md

 ## Nested Routes

-If your goal is to define paths that are multiple levels deep, such as `/portfolio/art/item1`, that can be done directly when creating pages as mentioned in [Creating routes](#creating-routes).
+If your goal is to define paths that are multiple levels deep, such as `/portfolio/art/item1`, that can be done directly when creating pages as mentioned in [Routes defined in `src/pages`](#pages-defined-in-srcpages).

 Alternatively, if you want to create pages that will display different subcomponents depending on the URL path (such as a specific sidebar widget), Gatsby can handle that at the page level using [layouts](/docs/layout-components/).